satishsalyal/Foundations-of-Data-Science/BItools.md

 ## 🔷 What is Power BI?

-Power BI, developed by Microsoft, is a robust BI platform aimed at streamlining data visualization and analysis Launched in 2013, Power BI has emerged as a newer but strong competitor to Tableau in the market The data visualization platform allows users to pull data from diverse sources, including Excel files, images, and databases.
+Power BI, developed by Microsoft, is a robust BI platform aimed at streamlining data visualization and analysis established in 2013, Power BI has emerged as a newer but strong competitor to Tableau in the market The data visualization platform allows users to pull data from diverse sources, including Excel files, images, and databases.
 With its user-friendly interface, individuals without technical expertise can effortlessly build reports and interactive dashboards.

 ---